Tudor Revival Architecture In Phoenix, Arizona

 Roof Styles and Elements

 Thanks to their steeply pitched, multi-gabled roof lines and decorative half-timber framing, Tudor homes are one of the most recognizable on the American landscape.
-Built largely during the first half of the 1900’s, Tudor homes can be found in well-established communities throughout the U.S.
+As a result, they were built largely during the first half of the 1900s.
+Tudor homes can be found in well-established communities throughout the U.S.

 “As businessmen began coming into money, whether through rail, lumber or steel, they set about building distinctive and magnificent homes.
-Tudors often fit the bill,” explains Victor Saroki, of Victor Saroki and Associates Architects in Birmingham, Mich.
+So, Tudors often fit the bill,” explains Victor Saroki, of Victor Saroki and Associates Architects in Birmingham, Michigan.

 But not all Tudors are grand mansions.
-More modest interpretations of the style are just as prevalent — and just as popular.
-Practically all, however, are asymmetrical structures dominated by imposing roof lines.
+More modest interpretations of the style are just as prevalent and just as popular.
+Practically all, however, are asymmetrical structures dominated by imposing, pitched roof lines.

-“These homes were designed to work with the environment in which they originated — England,” notes Saroki.
+Tudor Revival architecture homes were designed to work with the environment in which they originated in England.
 Steeply pitched roofs are ideally suited to climates with a lot of rain and snow, which is why so many appear along the East Coast and throughout the Midwest.